 Braille documents can be typed using an embosser or printed from an electronic document using a specialized printer.
-There are commercial companies which provide this service for a fee.
+There are commercial companies that provide this service for a fee.
 Advance notice is usually required, especially on large orders.

 Large Print is the reproduction of a document in print larger than would be used by those in the general population with normal vision.
-Ggenerally, 18 point font in Arial Black should be acceptable if preparing documents ahead of time.
+Generally, 18 point font in Arial Black should be acceptable if preparing documents ahead of time.
 If large print is requested, discuss what the individual’s preferences are, as this depends on the severity and type of their vision loss.
-Enlarging using a photocopier is usually not an acceptable alternative if electronic versions are available as it can cause blurring or grainyness to occur.
+Enlarging using a photocopier is usually not an acceptable alternative if electronic versions are available as it can cause blurring or graininess to occur.

 Audio is another common alternative to written documents.
 This could be a recording of a person or computer program reading the materials and explaining any graphics.
 There are commercial companies that provide this service.